SEKOIA-IO/sol-query-library/README.md

-# Query Library
+# SKQL Query Library

 ## Overview

-The Sekoia Query Language is used across by the Sekoia platform for both log analytics and threat hunting use-cases.
+The Sekoia Query Language (SKQL) is used across by the Sekoia platform for both security analytics and threat hunting use-cases.

 This repository contains both guidance and real examples of SKQL queries.

-## The Anatomy of a SQKL Query
+## The Anatomy of a SKQL Query

 A SKQL query consists of a sequence of statements connected by the **Pipe** (`|`) operator, where the output of one statement serves as the input for the next.
 The **Pipe** operator allows you to build complex queries from a series of simple, modular steps.